Sheets Import — Bulk creative generation from Google Sheets

 Click Sync.

-Your creatives are updated in place — nothing is deleted or recreated.
+NEXD re-reads the sheet and updates the existing creatives with the new data.
+Creatives are updated in place — nothing is deleted or recreated.

 Things to keep in mind